nilanshu96/react-hooks-tutorial/README.md

 3. When the nearest <MyContext.Provider> above the component updates, this Hook will trigger a rerender with the latest context value passed to that MyContext provider.
 Even if an ancestor uses React.memo or shouldComponentUpdate, a rerender will still happen starting at the component itself using useContext.
 So a change in the nearest `MyContext.Provider` above the component will always re-render the component no matter what.

 4. A component calling useContext will always re-render when the context value changes.
 If re-rendering the component is expensive, you can optimize it by using memoization.
 (See [App.js](./src/App.js) on the use of memoization to avoid the change of `providerValue` variable in every re-render)

+5. Note on Context: Context contains data that is required by multiple components throughout the application.
+Context provides a way to share values like these between components without having to explicitly pass a prop through every level of the tree.
+See [App.js](./src/App.js) for a scenario where the User data needs to be shared with the Home and the About pages.